 Detention is a penalty imposed by the School in cases of misbehaviour or if the School considers that a pupil's academic progress has been below standard and that the pupil would benefit from a period of quiet, supervised study.
 It is for one or two hours after school on Fridays.
-Prep detention, when a student has failed to complete a piece of work to a satisfactory standard, is after lessons on Monday, Tuesday, Thursday and Friday from 16.00pm until 16.45pm.
-Headmaster's Detentions, for more serious offences, are held on Saturdays from 09.00 to 11.00am.
+Headmaster's Detentions, for more serious offences, are held on Saturdays from 09.30 to 11.30.

-Students may appeal against detention, using the procedures set out in their homework diaries in the School Rules and Regulations, but parents are requested to support the School in imposing the detention.
+Students may appeal against detention, using the procedures set out in the School Rules and Regulations, but parents are requested to support the School in imposing the detention.